-You tend to be eating and drinking all day, pizzas, burgers, macaroni, salads, fruits, juices, colas, water, even broccoli, milk, etc. but have you ever wondered the path your food follows, once it enters your mouth till it reaches the stomach?
-The food enters the digestive tract that begins with your mouth and ends in the anus.
+You tend to eat and drink all day, pizzas, burgers, salads, fruits, juices, colas, water, broccoli, milk, etc. but have you ever wondered the path the food follows, once it enters your mouth till it reaches the stomach?
+The food enters the digestive tract that begins with mouth and ends in the anus.
 This long path of the digestive tract involves many organs.

 Organs of the Human Digestive Tract

 The mouth is the first organ of the digestive tract.
-Your mouth has several appendages that help in food digestion.
-The tongue helps in tasting the food and pushing the food down the food pipe and teeth help chew and grind the food particles into smaller digestible pieces.
+Mouth has several appendages that help digestion.
+The tongue tastes food and pushes it down the food pipe and teeth help chew and grind the food particles into smaller digestible pieces.

 The salivary glands contain many enzymes that begin breaking the chemical in foods in the mouth.
 In other words, the process of digestion begins in your mouth!

 The long muscular tube that carries the food from the mouth to the stomach.
 The esophagus is 10 inches in length and carries the pulpy mass of partially digested food to the stomach.

 The stomach is like a food processor and storehouse for the food to be digested.
 The stomach looks like a deflated balloon in the diagram of digestive tract .
 It is just a foot long and six inches wide.
 It secretes hydrochloric acid, that helps in digesting food.

 The stomach also contains other enzymes, digestive juices and acids.
 They help in breaking down complex proteins, fats and carbohydrates into more simple and easily absorbed molecules.

 Although called the small intestine, it is the longest organ of the digestive tract, as you can see in the diagram of digestive tract.
 It is divided into three sections.
 The first section is called the duodenum, where the food is completely digested and the acidity of chyme is totally negated.